The Three Locks

 THE WATER TORTURE TRICK

-The Great Bellini's immersion in a water tank, if it exists as Watson describes it, would have predated the famous Houdini’s similar WATER TORTURE trick, shown here in around 1914.
-Bellini wanted his audiences to think there was a magical or supernatural element to his illusions.
+The Great Borelli's immersion in a water tank, if it happened as Watson describes, would have predated the famous Houdini’s similar WATER TORTURE trick, shown here circa 1914.
+Borelli wanted his audiences to think there was a magical or supernatural element to his illusions.
 This is something that Houdini, a skeptic who devoted his life to debunking the mystical, would never have done.

-You can hear him here, in this rare recording, practicing his introduction to this trick.
+You can hear Houdini here, in this rare recording, practicing his introduction to this trick.
 “There is nothing supernatural…”

 A VICTORIAN DOLL

 The doll in question most likely had a bisque head and arms, real hair, and a soft cloth body.
-Here, from Simon & Halbig, a pre-eminient German doll company, is an 1899 doll which has a distinctive face, and one can well imagine such a doll commissioned to look like a specific little girl.
+The photo at right shows a doll manufactured by Simon & Halbig, a pre-eminient German doll company, in 1899.
+She has a distinctive face, and one can well imagine such a doll could be commissioned to look like a specific little girl.